 - SOLITEX MENTO 5000 Connect: 6 months exposure

 - SOLITEX FRONTA QUATTRO: 6 months exposure with ongoing exposure of up to 3/4" gaps in open-joint siding

 When SOLITEX MENTO, or INTELLO X is used as roof underlayment, the top layer offers slip resistance, while also protecting the TEEE layer below.

 Build-up of a Pro Clima's truly high performance WRB and roof underlayment

-The TEEE functional layer is located in the middle of each product, providing the actively vapor open AND waterproofing properties of the material.
+The TEEE functional layer is located in the middle of each product, providing the actively vapour open AND waterproofing properties of the material.
 It was specifically developed for this purpose in SOLITEX MENTO and FRONTA QUATTRO.
-The other membranes employ other monolithic materials, for their specific uses/vapor profiles.
+The other membranes employ other monolithic materials, for their specific uses/vapour profiles.

 Showing the 3 layer build up of SOLITEX MENTO 1000 (via BLDGTYP.com)

 The bottom microfiber fleece protects the TEEE layer above against damages from installation over rough cut lumber and allows it to be pulled over structural members.

 *TEEE: Thermoplastic Elastomer Ether Ester – is a material that combines the flexibility of rubber with the strength of a membrane, resisting tears, abrasion and corrosion.
 It also has good resistance to oils, fuels and chemicals.